francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 Working papers
 ------
-Partisan observers in a presidential election: Influence of non-neutral monitoring on a close election with no incumbents.
+Partisan Observers in a Presidential Election.

 Work in Progress
 ------